blanquicet/conti/docs/design/02_HOUSEHOLD_PHASE.md

   -- Metadata
   notes TEXT,
-  created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(), updated_at TIMESTAMPTZ NOT NULL DEFAULT NOW(),
+  created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(), updated_at TIMESTAMPTZ NOT NULL DEFAULT NOW()

-  -- Prevent duplicate contacts in same household UNIQUE(household_id, email),
-  UNIQUE(household_id, phone)
 );

 CREATE INDEX idx_contacts_household ON contacts(household_id);
 CREATE INDEX idx_contacts_linked_user ON contacts(linked_user_id);
 CREATE INDEX idx_contacts_email ON contacts(email) WHERE email IS NOT NULL;
+CREATE INDEX idx_contacts_phone ON contacts(phone) WHERE phone IS NOT NULL;
 ```

 **Business rules:**
 - Contacts belong to a household (created by household members)
 - Can be **unregistered** (`linked_user_id = NULL`) or **registered** (`linked_user_id` set)
+- Email and phone are **optional** (useful for quick additions like "Papá", "Ana")
-- Email or phone required (at least one for identification)
+- Email or phone **required only for linking** to registered users
 - `linked_user_id` populated when:
-  - User manually links contact to existing user
+  - User manually links contact to existing user via email/phone
   - Contact creates account and system auto-detects (Phase 3)
 - Notes field for personal reference ("papá", "amiga del colegio", etc.)
+- Can be edited later to add email/phone for linking purposes

 ---